-New for 2017: Utilities will be incorporated into your annual tax notice and will be due and payable on July 4, 2017.
+New for 2017: Utilities are incorporated into your annual tax notice

 The Village of Pemberton passes bylaws each year to set water and sewer rates.
 The rates are determined by annual fixed costs for maintenance, administration and operations.
 Please refer to Water Rates Amendment Bylaw, for the annual water rates schedule.